 Chicago Botanic Garden

 Book a virtual trip to Chicago and experience the Chicago Botanic Garden.
-Here you can tour through 27 colorful gardens, including the English Walled Garden and the Japanese Garden.
-Consisting of 385 acres, there’s quite a bit to see.
+Here, you can tour 27 colorful gardens, including the English Walled Garden and Japanese Garden.
+The grounds consist of 385 acres, so there’s quite a bit to see.

 Hawaii Tropical Botanical Garden

 Aloha, Hawaii Tropical Botanical Garden!
 Enter this unforgettable experience by virtually walking across a 500-foot-long boardwalk to see the breathtaking beauty that awaits you.
 The gardens here span across four acres of tropical forests, so you’ll see a variety of plant life, including orchids, giant bamboo, heliconias, and over 200 species of palms, such as coconut and mango trees.

 Now you can visit the gardens at the Prince of Wales and Duchess of Cornwall’s private residence.
 Tour the Highgrove Gardens to experience the cottage garden, thyme walk, lily pool garden, and sundial garden.

 Pack your virtual bags, you’re going to Giverny, France!
 Claude Monet’s Garden is said to have been the inspiration behind hundreds of Monet’s paintings during the last three decades of his life.
 Dive into this artistic wonderland and you’ll be inspired, too.